 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GX7 offers a higher resolution than the one in the PEN-F (2760k vs 2360k dots).
-The following table reports on some other key feature differences and similarities of the Panasonic GX7, the Olympus PEN-F, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Panasonic GX7 and Olympus PEN-F in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic GX7 (⇒ rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|